hphelion/documentation/devplatform/helion/user/reference/glossary.html.md

 Any application software intended for instantiation in Application Lifecycle Service.
 At minimum it consists of the application, expressed in a dynamic language, plus a configuration file named *manifest.yml*.

 #### Avahi {#term-Avahi}
-An implementation of [*multicast DNS*](#term-multicast-dns) and related protocols.
+An implementation of [multicast DNS](#term-multicast-dns) and related protocols.

 #### cluster {#term-cluster}
-A set of interconnected physical processors or virtual machines,
-    managed at least conceptually as a single entity but otherwise operating autonomously.
-Historically the term carried a variety of proprietary meanings, but came into general use with the rapid development of supercomputing based upon [Beowulf
-    Clusters](http://en.wikipedia.org/wiki/Beowulf_cluster).
-An Application Lifecycle Service
-    cluster is one in which [*role*](#term-role)s are assigned or replicated to multiple cluster [*node*](#term-node)s.
+A set of interconnected physical processors or virtual machines, managed at least conceptually as a single entity but otherwise operating autonomously.
+Historically the term carried a variety of proprietary meanings, but came into general use with the rapid development of supercomputing based upon [Beowulf    Clusters](http://en.wikipedia.org/wiki/Beowulf_cluster).
+An Application Lifecycle Service cluster is one in which [role](#term-role) are assigned or replicated to multiple cluster [nodes](#term-node).

 #### component {#term-component}
-Within Application Lifecycle Service, the term **component** is used when naming a
-    discrete part of the Application Lifecycle Service server.
-For example, a [*role*](#term-role) is made up of one or more components.
+Within Application Lifecycle Service, the term **component** is used when naming a discrete part of the Application Lifecycle Service server.
+For example, a    [role](#term-role) is made up of one or more components.

 #### container {#term-container}
 A lightweight form of virtualization which provides resource